Krsy

 Krsy (Girsch) is a municipality and village in Plzeň-North District in the Plzeň Region of the Czech Republic.
 It has about 300 inhabitants.

 Krsy lies approximately 31 km north-west of Plzeň and 100 km west of Prague.
+The Třemošná River originates in the municipality.

-Administrative parts
+Administrative division

-Villages of Kejšovice, Polínka, Skelná Huť and Trhomné are administrative parts of Krsy.
+Krsy consists of five municipal parts (in brackets population according to the 2021 census):